xdavidel/ce_car/README.txt

-C++ Exercise: Car 2
+C++ Exercise: Car 3
-Optimize your Car class (use existing GitHub project) using references where applicable.
+Improve your Car class by adding const where applicable.